HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Experiments

 \subsection{Effectiveness}

-Table~\ref{tab:experiments} presents the comparative performance of our method and EAGLE-3 across several metrics, including speedup ratio, average acceptance length,total validation calls, and total verification tokens.
-Experimental results demonstrate that our approach consistently outperforms EAGLE-3 on all evaluated datasets and large language models (LLMs), yielding notable performance advantages.
-Compared to traditional autoregressive decoding, our method achieves an average speedup of 4.26× and attains an average acceptance length of 6.55.
+Table~\ref{tab:experiments} demonstrates that HeteroSpec consistently outperforms EAGLE-3 across all evaluated datasets and LLMs on four key metrics: speedup ratio, average acceptance length, total validation calls, and total verification tokens.
+Our method achieves an average 4.24× speedup over autoregressive decoding with an average acceptance length of 6.62.

-In the code generation task (HumanEval), HeteroSpec exhibits the most significant performance improvement.
-This is primarily due to the high predictability of code structures, which are largely templated.
-In most cases, EAGLE-3 exhibits high confidence and is assigned to low-entropy bins.
-By incorporating the dynamic extended drafting strategy, HeteroSpec enables the acceptance of longer token sequences, resulting in an average reduction of 6.35\% in the number of verifications required by the target model.
-Moreover, the adoption of top-$N$ pruning reduces the total number of verification tokens by 23.65\% without causing noticeable accuracy loss.
-This optimization is device-dependent and proves especially advantageous on consumer-grade GPUs with limited computational capability.
+In the code generation task (HumanEval), HeteroSpec demonstrates the most significant performance gains.
+This superiority arises from the high predictability of predominantly templated code structures, with EAGLE-3 typically exhibiting high confidence and being assigned to low-entropy bins.
+Through dynamic extended drafting, HeteroSpec facilitates extended token sequence acceptance, achieving a 5.65\% reduction in target model verifications.
+Additionally, Top-$N$ pruning yields a 22.79\% decrease in verification tokens while preserving generation accuracy.

-For summarization task (CNN/DM), the increased diversity and unpredictability of outputs reduce the match between the draft model and the target model, leading to shorter average accepted lengths for EAGLE-3, with more frequent assignments to high-entropy bins.
+For the summarization task (CNN/DM), increased output diversity and unpredictability diminish draft-target model alignment, leading to shorter average accepted lengths for EAGLE-3, with more frequent assignments to high-entropy bins.
 Consequently, HeteroSpec's performance gains in these tasks are comparatively modest, and its behavior partially converges towards EAGLE-3.
-Overall, these experimental results demonstrate that HeteroSpec exhibits strong adaptability and significant effectiveness across different models and tasks, substantially reducing validation overhead for the target model.
+Nevertheless, these results demonstrate HeteroSpec's robust adaptability and effectiveness across diverse models and tasks, consistently reducing target model validation overhead.

-It should be noted that HeteroSpec is orthogonal to all existing draft model optimization techniques.
-As the capabilities of draft models continue to improve in the future, HeteroSpec can realize even greater performance gains with no additional cost.
-EAGLE-3 further enhances its mathematical reasoning ability by additional training of the DeepSeekR1-Distill-LLaMA 8B model on the OpenThoughts114k-math dataset.
-Therefore, on the GSM8K task, HeteroSpec produces even more pronounced improvements.
+HeteroSpec maintains orthogonality to existing draft model optimization techniques, achieving correspondingly greater performance gains as draft models improve without any additional cost.
+EAGLE-3 further enhances mathematical reasoning capability by additionally training the DeepSeekR1-Distill-LLaMA 8B model on the OpenThoughts114k-math dataset, resulting in even more pronounced improvements for HeteroSpec on GSM8K—demonstrating this scaling effect.